Signal Processing over Time-Varying Graphs: A Systematic Review: Signal Processing for Time-varying Graphs

-The Kalman Filter over signals on sensor networks can be established for which the optimal estimation method at each sensor is done when the sensor communications are formed by an undirected graph \cite{Shi_2009_Kalman_filtering_over_graphs}.
+The Kalman Filter over signals on sensor networks can be established, for which the optimal estimation method at each sensor is done when the sensor communications are formed by an undirected graph \cite{Shi_2009_Kalman_filtering_over_graphs}.
+The simplicial complex version of Kalman filters on graphs is also realized through the Hodge Laplacian representation \cite{Money_simplicial_kalman_2023}.
 The Extended Kalman filter (EKF) extends the applicability of the standard Kalman filter from linear systems to non-linear systems by locally approximating them as linear \cite{ribeiro2004kalman}.
 The graph version of the Extended Kalman filter is a graph process obeying a nonlinear state-space model that can be found by forming a GSP-based Bayesian filter whose goal is to minimize the computed covariance matrix as the Kalman gain of the Extended Kalman filter in the graph spectral domain \cite{Sagi_2023_graph_EFK_Kalman}.
+Recent work further extends EKF to incorporate graph topology information via the graph Laplacian, enabling more robust localization in networked dynamic systems.
+For instance, in the context of connected and automated vehicles, the graph Laplacian Extended Kalman Filter leverages the structural relations between vehicles to enhance estimation accuracy and stability under nonlinear dynamics \cite{piperigkos2021graph}.
 The Unscented Kalman Filter (UKF) addresses the non-linearity of systems by representing the mean and covariance of the state using a set of deterministically chosen sample points to avoid the need for linearization, which is different from the standard Kalman filter \cite{wan_2001_unscented}.
-This approach can also be applied to graph signals, which leads to the Unscented Kalman filter of graph signals by again using the decomposition of graph Laplacian matrix to form the GFT and then design the Kalman gain matrix from the eigenvectors \cite{li2023unscented}.
-However, the Kalman filter is designed for Gaussian noise because of minimizes the mean square error of the estimated states, which is not suitable for non-Gaussian noise.
+This approach can also be applied to graph signals, which leads to the Unscented Kalman filter of graph signals by again using the decomposition of the graph Laplacian matrix to form the GFT and then designing the Kalman gain matrix from the eigenvectors \cite{li2023unscented}.
+The Kalman filter is designed for Gaussian noise because of minimizes the mean square error of the estimated states, which is not suitable for non-Gaussian noise, making this research challenge to be addressed in the future.